-Though I enjoy making cake pops , I like working on cakes more.
-But, I recently discovered fusing cakes and cake balls can result in the coolest thing ever….
-A CAKEBALL CAKE!
+Even though I enjoy making cake pops , I like working on cakes more and this cake brought the best of both the worlds.

 Basically, it involves arranging cake balls in such a way that they resemble a cake.

 The idea for this cake ball cake came to me quite randomly when I was making cake pops and sticking them into a styrofoam to dry.

 I ran out of space on top of the styrofoam and stuck a few on the sides…